dkaplan65/residnet/README.md

 We propose a two step interpolation correction scheme for geophysical forecast models that uses feed-forward networks (FFN) to predict and correct errors by a bilinear interpolation due to unresolved subgrid-scale dynamics.

-'''
-This data is then subsampled to create the low resolution maps that are representative of the resolution of typical global geophysical forecasting models ([NCEP](https://www.ncep.noaa.gov)).
-We then train the neural network on the low resolution information to try to make it match the information in the high resolution data.
-Full details
-'''
+For full details on the method, see reference below.

 ## Installation
 Current version only tested with Python 3.6.5.

-The recommended way to install the program is to use an encapsulated _conda_ environment.
-However, you can do this within a global environment without using _conda_.
+The recommended way to install the program is to clone the repository into an encapsulated `conda` environment.
+You can also do this within a global environment without using `conda`.

 #### With Anaconda
 `$ conda create -n residnet python=3.6.5`